codeista/EMS/templates/google-sites/parent-portal-site.md

-# Parent Portal Site Template
+# Parent Portal Site Template (OPTIONAL)

+## When to Use This
+**Note**: This portal is OPTIONAL.
+Volunteer signups work perfectly through Google Forms alone.
+Only create this site if you want a dedicated volunteer information hub.

 ## Site Overview
-**Purpose**: Volunteer coordination hub for Market Cafe
+**Purpose**: Enhanced volunteer coordination hub (beyond basic form signups)
 **URL**: `sites.google.com/[school-domain]/parent-portal`
 **Access**: Restricted (anyone with link)
 **Setup Time**: 20-30 minutes